 Do bear in mind that inherited IRAs do not enjoy that kind of protection.
 So, if you inherit an IRA and later file for bankruptcy, your debtor could come after it because it no longer counts as retirement income.
 The only exception is if you are a spouse of the person that left you the IRA.

 Read More: Is an IRA a Liquid Asset?

 Like other tangible property, an IRA can be distributed to the designated heirs upon the passing of its original owners as part of the deceased’s estate.

 Unlike a 401(k) retirement plan, Social Security, and traditional pensions, the IRA is the property of an estate and can be divided among beneficiaries.
 It can also be drawn upon for distributions by survivors.
 By owning the IRA as opposed to assets controlled by third parties, it is easier to manage it after the owner dies.

 IRA as Property

-Generally, an early withdrawal or distribution from an IRA comes with a 10 percent tax penalty on top of income taxes owed if it is from a traditional IRA.
-Under a Roth IRA it is permissible to distribute contributions early but not money accrued by the account.
+Generally, an early withdrawal or distribution from an IRA comes with a 10 percent tax penalty on top of income taxes owed from a traditional IRA.
+Under a Roth IRA, it is permissible to distribute contributions early but not money accrued by the account.
 And as your property, the money in an IRA can be withdrawn at any time despite tax penalties.
 Because IRAs are tangible property, it means they are your property and that you are generally allowed to dispose of them as you see fit.